Harold is a distinctive choice, ranked #1226 in 2025. Your child is likely to be the only Harold in their class.

 Common questions about the name Harold

 Unlikely.
-With around 29 UK babies named Harold per year, your child will almost certainly be the only Harold in his class, and possibly the only one in the whole school.
+With around 23 UK babies named Harold per year, your child will almost certainly be the only Harold in their class, and possibly the only one in the whole school.

 Harold is more popular in the US (#988) than in the UK (#1025).
 Names with strong rankings in both countries tend to have broad cross-cultural appeal, working well for international families or those with ties to both nations.